mariannabeaute/Spotify-Music-Analysis/README.md

 *Led Zeppelin: Hard Rock, with elements of blues, folk, and heavy metal.
 Led Zeppelin was active primarily in the late 1960s and 1970s, with their career spanning from 1968 to 1980.

-Tools and Technologies:
+**Tools and Technologies:**

 Python was used for data analysis.
-Libraries such as pandas, seaborn, numpy, matplotlib, sklearn.linear_model, sklearn.ensemble and sklearn.model_selection were utilized for data manipulation, analysis, and visualization, and machine larning.
+Libraries such as pandas, seaborn, numpy, matplotlib, sklearn.linear_model, sklearn.ensemble, and sklearn.model_selection were utilized for data manipulation, analysis, and visualization, and machine larning.

-Findings:
+**Findings:**

 Drake’s music is characterized with high danceability, key complexity, and loudness, along with greater popularity and speechiness.